telerik/fiddler-everywhere-docs/traffic/create-custom-responses.md

 ## Contact us

-If you have more questions or need assistance configuring specific rules with Fiddler Everywhere, you can reach out to our support team through the **Help** > ***Contact Support** option.
+If you have more questions or need assistance configuring specific rules with Fiddler Everywhere, contact our support team through the **Help** > ***Contact Support** option.